PUNE TOURISM GUIDE:

 Bhimashankar: Bhavagiri is a small village 50-km north west of Khed, which houses Bhimashankar (also spelt as ‘Bhimashankara’) is one of the 12 ‘Jyotirlingas’ of Shiva.
 Nana Pandnavis constructed this beautiful temple, which is located just 110-km away from Pune in the ghat region of the Sahyadri hills.
 Bhimashankar is a very important pilgrimage place in Maharashtra.
 Bhimashankar is also the source of the river Bhima, which flows southeast and merges with the Krishna River near Raichur.

 Lonavala & Kandavala: Lonavala and Khandala are two charming little hill stations on the western slopes of the Sahyadris, 5-km apart, that straddle the Mumbai – Pune highway at an altitude of 625m.
-Quite popular as health resorts and blessed by the nature in bounty, the hill resorts have plethora of places of Tourist Attraction such as beautiful Hills, deep green valleys, huge lakes, historic forts, waterfalls etc. Lonavala and Khandala offer breathtaking views of cascading waterfalls during the monsoon, and the surrounding mountains of the plains spread out to the horizon.
-A trip to these holiday resorts can be combined with that on the Karla, Bhaja, and Bedsa caves, which are very near from Lonavala.
+Quite popular as health resorts and blessed by nature in bounty, the hill resorts have a plethora of places of Tourist Attraction such as beautiful Hills, deep green valleys, huge lakes, historic forts, waterfalls, etc. Lonavala and Khandala offer breathtaking views of cascading waterfalls during the monsoon, and the surrounding mountains of the plains spread out to the horizon.
+A trip to these holiday resorts can be combined with that on the Karla, Bhaja, and Bedsa caves, which are very near to Lonavala.

 Lohagad And Visapur Fort: Lohagad and Visapur Fort are located near to Malavali, 52-km away from Pune.
 These majestic forts were built in the 18th century atop an impressive hill.
 They are separated by a 1-km ridge and are ideal for trekking and can be toured in a day from Pune.